 Not using unsteady furniture or step ladders to stand on

-Visiting an ophthalmologist every year to have vision checked annually and vision loss treated
+Visiting an ophthalmologist every year to have vision checked and vision loss treated

 Key points about hip fracture

-Most hip fractures happen to people older than 60.
+Most hip fractures happen to people of older age.

 A fall is the most common reason for a hip fracture among elderly adults.